2600hz/kazoo/applications/crossbar/doc/service_plans.md

 > GET /v2/accounts/{ACCOUNT_ID}/service_plans/current

-This will retreive the service plan currenlty applied on your account.
+This will retrieve the service plan currently applied on your account.

 ```shell
 curl -v -X GET \